Grove

 Infrastructure

-Built on hardened, audited foundations.
+Built on hardened cloud foundations.

-• US-only data residency (us-east-1, us-west-2)
+• US-only data residency

 People & process